 Dr Richard Williams completed his doctorate at The Courtauld Institute of Art and was awarded a post-doctoral fellowship by Yale University.
 Following this he was a specialist in Northern Renaissance art in the History of Art department at Birkbeck, University of London.
 More recently he has been appointed Learning Curator at the Royal Collection and is based at Windsor Castle.
 His published research focusses on art in England and other regions of Northern Europe in the fifteenth and sixteenth century.

 Fees and Booking

 The Summer School Course fee includes expert tuition, course readings on the VLE, hand-outs, all admission charges to temporary exhibitions and permanent collections, the cost of group travel for half- or full-day excursions outside Greater London, and considerable print-room and handling-session charges where appropriate.
-Also included are tea and coffee each day, in the mornings and, if groups are not out during visits, also in the afternoons; refreshments on Monday and a party on Thursday; a framework programme of research presentations, film screenings and music recitals; a Library tour and free use of the Library while on a course and during the holidays following the summer term and during September (N.B. the Library is closed in August for stock-taking).
+Also included are tea and coffee each day, in the mornings and, if groups are not out during visits, also in the afternoons; refreshments on Monday and a party on Thursday; a Library tour and free use of the Library while on a course and during the holidays following the summer term and during September (N.B. the Library is closed in August).
 Not included is travel to and from The Courtauld and to destinations within Greater London.

 Any income generated by the Short Courses is used to support the work of The Courtauld Institute of Art in order to advance the study of art history and conservation.